CBSR-Biobank/bbweb/documentation/Installation.md

 create the required database tables.
 Modify the table names used in this script to match the settings you chose for the settings listed above.

+### Server URL

+Assign value `admin.url` in `confg/application.conf` to be the URL for the server.
+This URL is used in emails sent to users to confirm registration.

 ### Administrator Email

 Assign value `admin.email` in `confg/application.conf` to your administrator's email address.
 This will be the